 While funding sources exist to develop low-income housing and housing affordable to wealthier households via private development, there are no financial mechanisms to construct middle-income housing, contributing to a lack of housing options for these families.

-Between 2010 and 2020, per the State’s Regional Housing Needs Assessment, the City of San Diego needed to construct 15,462 housing units to meet the demand of families in this income range, but only 37 were actually constructed.
+Between 2010 and 2020, per the State’s Regional Housing Needs Assessment, the City of San Diego needed to construct 15,462 housing units to meet the demand of families in this income range, but only 37 were constructed.
 This has created a “missing middle” housing option and exacerbated the housing crisis in San Diego.

 To address this need, as part of his “Homes For All of Us” initiative, Mayor Todd Gloria is creating a middle-income housing working group consisting of 23 representatives from developers, financial institutions, building trades, think tanks, and affordable housing advocates.
 These individuals will meet frequently from September-November 2021 to prepare policy and financing recommendations that can be acted upon quickly by the Mayor and City Council.
-Additional stakeholder groups and experts will be also be invited to participate in the Working Group meetings.
+Additional stakeholder groups and experts will also be invited to participate in the Working Group meetings.

 View larger image